paulinalei/yoyo/_posts/2017-06-28-adventures-in-building-my-personal-website.markdown

 In adding a CNAME record for Namecheap, I had first put in the project URL for the repository holding my website instead of using my own user URL.
 I figured out that you only need to use your user URL instead of the specific project URL because GitHub will automatically find the CNAME for a user.

+When I launched, I kept having issues where if you tried to visit the link, it would sometimes give an error of too many redirects.
+This was because in my CNAME for github, I just put `paulinalei.com` instead of `www.paulinalei.com` but on Namecheap I put `www` for my redirect.
+After changing my CNAME to `www.paulinalei.com` the error went away.

 ## Shoutouts
-Thanks to Bryan for helping me with Jekyll.
+Thanks to Bryan for helping me with Jekyll and general website issues.

 Thanks to Andrew and Howard for giving me some critiques.